Go to product information

 • End-use parts exposed to heat, wear, or sunlight

-• Jigs, tooling, and fixtures used in workshops or industrial environments
+• Jigs, tooling, and fixtures used in workshops or industrial settings

-• Educational laboratories and research exploring performance materials
+• Educational labs and research exploring performance materials

 • Enclosure: optional, but helps achieve uniform layer bonding